asm3-trentU/CRAFTS-DBBuilder/README.md

 Adapted from code originally developed by Arun and Edward Sisco (edward.sisco@nist.gov) as presented as supplemental material in [Sisco et. al (2021).
 JASMS 32(3), 685-689](https://pubs.acs.org/doi/10.1021/jasms.0c00416).
 See original source code at https://github.com/asm3-nist/DART-MS-DBB.

-A pre-print (not peer reviewed) article to accompany this source code has been deposited on ChemRxiv: [Moorthy et al., 2025](https://doi.org/10.26434/chemrxiv-2025-5thd3).
+A manuscript to accompany this source code has been deposited on ChemRxiv: [Moorthy et al., 2025](https://doi.org/10.26434/chemrxiv-2025-5thd3).

 ==============================================================================

 Notes: